All Episodes

 The local environmentalists hosting Gore arranged for the BGE Dam upriver to open its floodgates the morning of Gore's canoe ride and release 400 millions of gallons of water, which raised the level of the largest river in New England by one foot.

-As soon as Gore got out of his canoe after the staged photo op canoe ride, a phone call was placed to the utility, and the floodgates were closed.
+As soon as Gore got out of his canoe after the staged photo op canoe ride, a phone call was placed to the utility and the floodgates were closed.

-The drought was and there was a drought going on at the time, and that's why the river was so low.
+The drought was, and there was a drought going on at the time, and that's why the river was so low.

 The drought was so severe that local residents were forbidden from watering their lawns or washing their cars.

-And yet they opened the floodgates at this dam, 400 million gallons of water to raise the water robbable in the river a foot so that Gore could have his canoe ride in his new Naomi Wolf-inspired earth tones to show what a great environmentalist he was.
+And yet they opened the floodgates at this dam, 400 million gallons of water to raise the water robo in the river a foot so that Gore could have his canoe ride in his new Naomi Wolf-inspired earth tones to show what a great environmentalist he was.

-And then it was followed by the New York Times, the Washington Post, CNN, AP.
+Now, Bill Salmon, Bill Salmon broke this story in the Washington Times, and then it was followed by the New York Times, the Washington Post, CNN, AP, and Gore screamed bloody murder.

 All the best.

-I I told a little joke the other day, and maybe I didn't tell it well enough because some people didn't get it.
+Oh, which reminds me, I told a little joke the other day, and maybe I didn't tell it well enough because some people didn't get it.

 Al Gore is over in Sweden.

-speech, which is what Democrats do when they go to Sweden.
+He's making this anti-U.S. speech, which is what Democrats do when they go to Sweden.

-Uh he had a meeting with reporters, and one of the reporters said, Vice President Gore, did you hear that three Brazilians were killed in Iraq?
+And after he gave the speech, it's the speech where he said how America would be different had he been elected president, he had a meeting with reporters, and one of the reporters said, Vice President Gore, did you hear that three Brazilians were killed in Iraq?

 Gore said, No, no, no, no.